- Search The Registry

 Bushnell and Langston filed a writ of habeas corpus with the Ohio Supreme Court, claiming that the federal court did not have the authority to arrest and try them because the Fugitive Slave Law of 1850 was unconstitutional.
 The Ohio Supreme Court upheld the law's constitutionality by a three-to-two ruling.
 Members of Ohio's abolitionist community were incensed.
 Over 10,000 people participated in a Cleveland rally to oppose the federal and state courts' decisions.
-In time, regional tensions over slavery, constitutional interpretation and other factors led to the outbreak of the American Civil War.
+In time, regional tensions over slavery, constitutional interpretation, and other factors led to the outbreak of the American Civil War.

 The Oberlin Wellington rescue is considered important for attracting widespread national attention in a region of Ohio known for its activity with the Underground Railroad.
-Those who participated in the rescue and their allies continued to be active in Ohio and national politics.
+Those who participated in the rescue and their allies continued participating in Ohio and national politics.
 Two participants in the Oberlin Wellington Rescue: Lewis Sheridan Leary and John A. Copeland, along with Oberlin resident Shields Green joined John Brown's Raid on Harpers Ferry in 1859.
 Leary was killed during the attack on October 20, 1859.
 Copeland and Green were captured and tried with John Brown.
 They were convicted of treason and executed on December 16, 1859.